QuentinRa/blog.quentinra.dev/proj/uml/index.md

 # Unified Modeling Language

 UML stands for **Unified Modeling Language**.
 This is a standardized way of writing diagrams, because a sentence may often lead to a lot of interpretations.
+The current standard is **UML 2.5.1** and **OCL 2.4**.

+> OCL = Object Constraint Language.
+This is introduced in database diagrams, and this is used to add constraints (ex: age > 0) to something.
+You can use it in class diagrams too.

 <hr class="sr">